-- Due to the potential complexity associated with the implementation of multiple projects at multiple project sites, at its discretion, PNM will consider staging / sequencing the projects from this RFP process.
-As such, within the date range of July 1, 2024 to December 31, 2024, Respondents are requested to identify the earliest achievable in-service date for the project(s) offered. - Proposals and pricing must be provided for a planned project in-service date of no later than December 31, 2024. - Proposals and pricing must remain valid and binding through at least April 1st, 2023, with the date of expiration explicitly stated in the Proposal.
-PNM may choose to refresh Proposals and pricing at any time during the Proposal evaluation period. - All prices in the Proposal and pricing forms must be quoted in nominal U.S. dollars in the year to be incurred. - Proposed projects must be designed for and capable of both full load and idle operation over an ambient temperature range of -20°F to 110°F with the full range of relative humidity. - Proposals must identify a firm transmission service path for the delivery of energy to PNM's load center.
+- Due to the timing of the need for additional generation capacity, PNM will consider staging / sequencing the projects from this RFP process.
+As such, prior to June 1, 2022, Respondents are requested to identify the earliest achievable inservice date for the project(s) offered. - Proposals and pricing must be provided for a planned project in-service date of no later than June 1, 2022. - Proposals and pricing must remain valid and binding through at least January 1st, 2022, with the date of expiration explicitly stated in the Proposal.
+PNM may choose to refresh Proposals and pricing at any time during the Proposal evaluation period. - Proposals must include a thorough schedule and sequence of activities supporting the proposed in-service date including a construction schedule with supporting statement from the intended construction contractor. - All prices in the Proposal and pricing forms must be quoted in nominal U.S. dollars in the year to be incurred. - Proposed projects must be designed for and capable of both full load and idle operation over an ambient temperature range of -20°F to 110°F with the full range of relative humidity. - Proposals must identify a firm transmission service path for the delivery of energy to PNM's load center. - Proposals must include all applicable taxes (i.e. New Mexico Gross Receipts Tax), licenses, fees, etc. Respondent must provide a clear description and break-out of these taxes, licenses, fees, etc. in the Proposal. - Proposals involving carbon-emitting technologies must: - (i) Be proposed as a short-term resource under a PPA, or - (ii) Include optionality for carbon-free operation beyond December 31, 2039, or - (iii) Include a carbon-free fuel conversion or firm buy-back option prior to December 31, 2039 to be selected at PNM's discretion, or - (iv) Agree to otherwise be evaluated considering a 17 year useful life.